-Stated Maturity.
+[†] Stated Maturity.

-The Commonwealth is entitled to reduce its mandatory sinking fund redemption obligation in any year with respect to the Bonds by the principal amount of any such Bonds previously purchased by the Commonwealth.
+The Commonwealth is entitled to reduce its mandatory sinking fund redemption obligation in any year by the principal amount of any such Bonds previously purchased or optionally redeemed by the Commonwealth.

 Notice of Redemption.
-The Commonwealth shall give notice of redemption to the owners of the applicable Bonds not less than 20 days prior to the date fixed for redemption.
-So long as the book-entry-only system remains in effect for such Bonds, notices of redemption will be sent by the Commonwealth only to DTC or its nominee.
+The Commonwealth shall give notice of redemption to the owners of the applicable Bonds not less than 30 days prior to the date fixed for redemption.
+So long as the book-entryonly system remains in effect for such Bonds, notices of redemption will be sent by the Commonwealth only to DTC or its nominee.
 Any failure on the part of DTC, any DTC participant or any nominee of a beneficial owner of any such Bond (having received notice from a DTC participant or otherwise) to notify the beneficial owner so affected, shall not affect the validity of the redemption.